gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 A block is the motion between two consecutive trajectory points.
 Kinematics are the FAS ramp, not a separate `v²/2a` formula.
+“Time-optimal” here is the 1-D FAS law under that block’s `R` and `ticks_cfg`. n-axis time-optimal is the shortest track that is still **constraint-faithful** for that mode (§12.4.1).
+A faster timing that leaves Linear’s chords is Overshoot (or illegal Linear), not a better Linear.

 ### 7.1 Ramp-steps ↔ period